 I learned how to make “larb” on my honeymoon in Chang Mai, Northern Thailand.
 My husband, Aaron, and I took a cooking class together which was one of the highlights of my trip and resulted in this recipe for a minced meat salad.

 There are many different ways to prepare larb.
-At its root it refers to meat that is chopped and cooked before seasoning.
+At its root, larb refers to meat that is chopped and cooked combined with the herbs and seasoning.
 It can range anywhere from an intense Northern style larb meuang with naam prik, to versions made with offal (entrails and internal organs) which most American versions tend to ignore, preferring to a lighter, easy to prepare Issan-style larb like this one.

 With its fresh, chopped herbs, bright and funky fish sauce and spicy Thai chilies this tangy dish hits all of my favorite flavor notes.
 It’s incredibly flavorful yet easy to make.
-It’s typically served with cabbage, long beans, and sliced cucumber as vehicles for the dish though I often eat it over rice for as an easy dinner.
+Larb is traditionally served accompanied by cabbage, long beans, and sliced cucumber as vehicles for the dish though I often eat it over rice for as an easy dinner.
 Based on accessibility I substitute green beans for the long beans and add a head of butter lettuce because I like scooping it into little leaf “cups”.
-For a lighter recipe the ground pork can be substituted with ground chicken or turkey.
+For a lighter take on this pork larb recipe the ground pork can be substituted with ground chicken or turkey.

 TAG ME ON INSTAGRAM TO BE FEATURED ON MY STORIES! @cookingwithcocktailrings